 According to research, chemical peels can help reverse skin aging and treat acne scars (3).
 In this process, a chemical – typically, glycolic acid, pyruvic acid, salicylic acid, or mandelic acid – is applied to the affected area and then removed.
 The chemical induces peeling, and the upper layer of the skin is removed.

 It is particularly useful in treating isolated box scars (as opposed to ice pick and rolling scars), which demonstrate 50-90% improvement (3).

 You may experience irritation as a side effect after a chemical peel.
 Also, ice pick and rolling scars do not disappear completely.
-These scars require multiple chemical peel treatments combined with topical retinoids and alpha hydroxy acids.
+These scars require multiple chemical peel treatments combined with topical retinoids and alpha and beta hydroxy acids.

 There are two types of dermabrasion procedures that can be used to treat atrophic scars:

 It is a less aggressive, more superficial type of dermabrasion.
 In this technique, the outer layer of the skin is removed to accelerate the natural process of exfoliation.
 If you have mild atrophic acne scars, this is the right treatment option for you.

 - A hand-held device blows aluminum oxide or salt crystals onto your skin.
 This helps to polish the surface of the skin.

 - A vacuum tube is used to remove the crystals, along with the damaged skin cells, from your skin’s surface.

 - Thus, the outermost layer of your skin is removed, which often results in new skin formation.